Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 What is the difference between an Americano and black coffee?

-Americano vs. black coffee comes down to how they’re brewed.
-An Americano is made by diluting espresso with hot water, while black coffee is brewed directly using methods like pour-over or French press.
+Americano vs. black coffee comes down to how they're brewed.
+An Americano is made by diluting espresso with hot water, whereas black coffee is brewed directly using methods such as pour-over or French press.

 Can I make an Americano without an espresso machine?